dreesq/medusa/README.md

 # Introduction

 The admin component can be used as  starting point of any application.
-By default it offers base functionality (register, login, reset password) along with admin functionality (user management, authorization management, logs, translations).
+By default it offers base functionality (register, login, reset password) along with admin functionality (user management, authorization, logs, translations).

 # Setup